Esri/arcgis-maps-sdk-dotnet-toolkit/docs/bookmarks-view.md

 ## Usage

-For bookmarks to appear in the control, either your `GeoModel.Bookmarks` or `BookmarksView.BookmarksOverride` needs to be set.
+For bookmarks to appear in the control, you must set either `GeoModel.Bookmarks` or `BookmarksView.BookmarksOverride`.

 ### .NET MAUI: